LiveUI/Boost-iOS/README.md

 ## Slack

-Get help using and installing this product on our Slack: http://bit.ly/2B0dEyt, channel #boost
+Get help using and installing this product on our Slack: http://bit.ly/2B0dEyt, channel <b>#help-boost</b>